kubeedge/kubeedge/docs/proposals/sig-node/6756-edge-native-ai-inference/multi-architecture-validation-report.md

 quantization formats on different nodes.
 Prompt lengths and network conditions also differed.
 These factors limit strict reproducibility and cross-node comparison.

+### Reproducibility

+This report provides the environment matrix, validation workflow, representative commands, and observed results.
+It does not yet include the exact manifests and scripts used for every run because the Ollama image digest, model artifacts, quantization formats, and prompts were not pinned consistently across all three nodes.
+The current report can therefore be used to reproduce the deployment workflow, but not an identical benchmark run.

+The next stage will add versioned manifests and validation scripts after the image digest, model artifact versions and checksums, quantization formats, and prompt set are fixed.
+Raw outputs and metric samples will also be retained where practical so that the reported results can be traced to their source data.

 The next validation stage should: